Hot Air Rant: Why We Hate Inflatable Statues

 Roadside America deplores this candy-ass lack of entrepreneurial backbone.
 Where, we wonder, will the bet-hedging end?
 With inflatable water towers and civil war monuments?
 Inflatable tanks in our courthouse squares?
 Perhaps we can fill them with colorful balls and turn them into PlayZones for our kids?
 Well, wouldn't that be safe and inoffensive!

 If you're going to put up a giant strawberry or cow along the highway, show that your commitment is worthy of its size.
 Build it out of two tons of concrete!
-Make something that'll require dynamite to take down and a thousand bucks to haul away!
+Make something that would require dynamite to take down and a thousand bucks to haul away!

 When you can open a valve and make a giant chicken disappear, you might as well let the air out of America's rugged individualism, too.